Pokedex-gamba/gateway/README.md

 If you want to access docs endpoints in your browser you need to either add server names in your hosts file or in your dns server.\
 Or you can go to `/SERVICE_NAME/docs`.

-Testing requests also works you just need to set `X-Host` header instead of `Host` header and token to public token you get from login.
+Testing requests also works just set token to public token you get from login.\
+It works by pulling service name from `Referer` header if it exists or you just can set `X-Host` header or `Host` header if it's allowed (in browsers it is not allowed).\
+`Host` and `X-Host` header will always override `Referer` header.

 You can also get grants token by sending request to `/token/authorize` with `Authorization` header set to public token in bearer format.